MarcelRodrigue/symphoni_frontend_2/README.md

-# symphoni social - REST Countries API with color theme switcher
+# Symphoni Social - REST Countries API with color theme switcher

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge, this is the seconde challenge for symphoni social it aimes at eveluating the candidates knowledge of api and methods you use for data fetching, cashing and revalidation as well as high order array methodes  .
+Thanks for checking out this front-end coding challenge.
+This is the second challenge for Symphoni Social, aimed at evaluating the candidate's knowledge of APIs, data fetching methods, caching, revalidation, as well as high-order array methods.

-**To do this challenge, you need a good understanding of react, tailwing, and type script, zustand, fetch, axios .**
+**To do this challenge, you need a good understanding of React, Tailwind CSS, TypeScript, Zustand, Fetch, and Axios.**

 ## The challenge

-Your challenge is to integrate with the [REST Countries API](https://restcountries.com) to pull country data and display it like in the designs.
+Your challenge is to integrate with the [REST Countries API](https://restcountries.com) to pull country data and display it as shown in the designs.

-You will use the JavaScript framework/library [React](https://reactjs.org) with [next js](https://nextjs.org/).
-You also have to use axios and fetch to make HTTP requests we need to see how you use both aproches and give your take on the best one for this project, also use tailwind to style your project.
+You will use the JavaScript framework/library React with Next.js.
+Additionally, you'll use Axios and Fetch to make HTTP requests.
+We'd like to see how you use both approaches and your take on the best one for this project.
+Tailwind CSS should be used for styling.

 Your users should be able to: